 - Public will create a video that shows on your channel.

 - Unlisted will create a video that is available only if the viewer has a direct link to the broadcast.
 It will be otherwise unfindable to the public.

 - Private will create a video that is only available to you.

-Now Using New Live Event will begin your live broadcast as a new live event without a prior announcement.
+Now (Unscheduled) will begin your live broadcast as a new live event without a prior announcement.